 Okay, we know we mentioned ice cream in a previous post about indigestion-causing foods to avoid, but for those who are totally lactose tolerant, this treat can actually have the opposite effect and help settle your stomach!
 Some ice creams work as a natural antacid food, and when eaten a couple hours before sleep can be especially beneficial for people who suffer from nighttime heartburn.

 Choosing ice creams with all natural flavors and ingredients will ensure more positive results.
 Ice creams loaded with preservatives, chemicals, additives, including unhealthy amounts of processed sugar, will only increase your heartburn (and your waistline).
 Choose vanilla or dolce de leche ice cream.
 It works to soothe the stomach and cool the esophagus, and help the lower esophageal sphincter muscle (LES) function to keep stomach acids from backing up into the esophagus.
 Unfortunately for chocoholics, eating chocolate and peppermint ice creams has the opposite effect.
-They tend to weaken the LES that can lead to stomach acids backing into the esophagus, which may lead to heartburn.
+They tend to weaken the LES that can lead to stomach acids backing into the esophagus, which may lead to excess stomach acid.

 There are many other natural antacid foods, drinks, and supplements that work to improve your digestion.
 See your doctor if you think you may have acid reflux.
 That aside, seeking a natural solution that provides nutrition and also helps aid your nutrition is never a bad thing.
 Consider the food or combination of foods and drinks that best fits your diet and best works for you for healthy digestion.